You are getting the following error when you go to check your WordPress performance under site health analyze :

 Sometimes, Curl will use the post 8080 instead of the classic port 80.
 So you also should be sure that your server uses the port 80 on your server settings.

 Also, you should look at your security plugin if you have one enabled.
 Try to disable it.

 If this curl problem causes others problems like page & post updating, then you should follow this process:

 - Create a backup of FTP files and database

 - Switch to the default theme

-- Clear the cache of your plugins, your browser, your hosting and your CDN if you have one.
+- Clear the cache of your plugins of your browser, your hosting, your CDN.

 - Rename your .htaccess file (by .htaccess.old for example).
 Go to the permalinks settings page, and click on save (it will flush permalinks).